githubtraining/training-manual/book/07a_activity_create_pull_request.md

 1. Assign the Pull Request to yourself.
 1. Click *Create pull request*.

-> **Note:** When you navigate to the class repository, you should see a banner at the top of the page indicating you have recently pushed branches, along with a button that reads *Compare & pull request*.
+> When you navigate to the class repository, you should see a banner at the top of the page indicating you have recently pushed branches, along with a button that reads *Compare & pull request*.
 This helpful button will automatically start the pull request process between your branch and the repository's default branch.